yogesh1905/QApp/README.md

 * Ask or Answer a question.
 * Follow a person.
 * Upvote an answer.
-* Search by question or User.
+* Dynamic search by question or Username.

 The website makes the feed dynamic upon searching a question using ajax search box.